 For her first walk down the aisle, Hepburn chose a tea-length, flared dress with a satin sash, ballgown sleeves, and a high neck, paired with elbow-length gloves.
 The Pierre Balmain-designed dress (yes, the same Balmain now famous for leather pants, rock star vests, and dressing Kim Kardashian for her bachelorette party) was the perfect-for-an-ingenue choice for the doe-eyed Hepburn, who was riding that young, innocent fame post-Roman Holiday.

 Though the wedding in Burgenstock, Switzerland, was positively magical, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
-Happily, after many attempts, Hepburn would give birth to her first son, Sean Ferrer, in July 1960.
+Happily, after many attempts, Hepburn gave birth to her first son, Sean Ferrer, in July 1960.
 The couple would divorce after 14 years in 1968.

 Andrea Dotti, January 18, 1969

-Though she played a Givenchy-clad ballerina-esque bride in Funny Face, Audrey's second time as bride was far more demure, though still beautiful and still under Givenchy's eye.
+Though she played a Givenchy-clad, ballerina-esque bride in Funny Face, Audrey's second time as a bride was far more demure, though still beautiful and still under Givenchy's eye.

 To marry Italian psychiatrist Andrea Dotti in a town hall ceremony in Switzerland, Hepburn chose a Hubert de Givenchy–designed long-sleeve, funnel-necked minidress in a pale ballet pink, which she paired with white tights and white ballet flats (gloves were also still paramount for Hepburn's wedding day look).
 She topped it off with a matching headscarf.

 The union brought Hepburn her second son, Luca Dotti, when she was 39.
 After 14 years together, the couple divorced in 1982.

 Hepburn's final love affair didn't end in marriage.
 After her divorce from Dotti, Hepburn lived with Dutch actor Robert Wolders.
 She told Barbara Walters in a 1989 interview that the time she spent with Wolders marked the happiest years of her life.
 As Hepburn said to Walters: "Took me long enough."